favstats/myblogdown/content/post/demdebates.md

 We see something very obvious: as the number of candidates decreases, the spoken words also increase for the remaining candidates (as they have to fill the space).
+Numbers remain rather low for Tom Steyer and Andrew Yang throughout the debates.

 ## Did men speak more than women?